awsdocs/amazon-efs-user-guide/doc_source/wt1-create-ec2-resources.md

 **To create security groups**

-1. Create two security groups using the `create-security-group` CLI command\.
+1. Create two security groups using the `create-security-group` CLI command:

    1. Create a security group \(`efs-walkthrough1-ec2-sg`\) for your EC2 instance, and provide your VPC ID\.